This post is part of our Fair is Not Always Equal…Now What? blog series.

 - General education teachers can also team up and work together to meet students’ learning needs.
 Classes can be combined and students can be grouped according to specific attributes with each teacher instructing a group.
 This method, called “platooning,” allows teachers to focus on certain strengths and challenges of a group.
 Special education teachers, learning specialists, and teacher-librarians can also be part of this process.

-4. I know you’re working on a book on modifications right now.
-Can you share a few examples of some of your favorite modified assignments?
+4. Can you share a few examples of some of your favorite modified assignments?

 To modify classwork, a student’s IEP goals must be aligned with the curriculum.
 Then, strategies are used to alter the class assignment or activity in order to support the IEP goals.
-My book is going to include 40 strategies for modifying assignments as well as other areas of the curriculum.
+My book [Inclusion in Action] includes 40 strategies for modifying assignments as well as other areas of the curriculum.
 These are all strategies that I have successfully used in my inclusive classrooms over the years.
 Some of my favorite strategies include:

 - Spy-It: With this strategy, students find developmentally appropriate spelling words embedded in grade-level spelling words.
 The Spy-It strategy allows students to recognize vocabulary words demonstrate spelling skills, use decoding skills to break down large words and locate information.
 (See Figure 1.)